mtdias/graphene-java-api-stack/docs/use-case.md

 It's recommended to use some developer tools like [**LocalStack**](https://github.com/localstack/localstack).

 ### Stack CLI Configuration
-Execute the command below to import/update the local catalog witch contain the Graphene Java API Stack
+Execute the command below to import/update the local catalog which contain the Graphene Java API Stack
 ```bash
 stk import stack https://github.com/stack-spot/graphene-java-api-stack
 ```